Remote students struggle to find equal access to therapy services - The Denisonian

 Even from the beginning of the semester, Bruce said she could tell that she needed to be seeing a therapist once a week.
 Therapy has never been available to her because of her family’s financial situation, so the free therapy provided by Wellness Center seemed like a great choice.
 But when she entered the appointment, things went from bad to worse.
 The minute Bruce mentioned she was in West Virginia, it became clear that either the call immediately had to end, or she would be forced to drive over state lines into Ohio.
 So, she got into the car, poured her heart out for an hour, and left the appointment knowing it couldn’t happen again.

-Bruce said after the appointment the Wellness Center referred her to a crisis phone line, Protocall https://protocallservices.com/contact-us/, for future use.
+Bruce said after the appointment the Wellness Center referred her to a crisis phone line, Protocall, for future use.

 She was frustrated.
 “I am not in an emergency.
 I just need to be with someone to talk to someone.”
 She insisted that she wasn’t in crisis–she just needed someone to talk to.

-Note: EDITORS’ NOTE: In the next article, there will be questions about what parts of COVID-19 life will stick, what resources are available over breaks and some conversations with people off The Hill over Zoom.